joshuasv/joshuasv.github.io/index.md

 # Bio

  I'm currently studying computer engineering at University of Vigo.
-Interested in software engineering,deep learning, datascience and B. In that orther.
+Interested in software engineering,deep learning and Bitcoin.
+In that orther.

  Here I'll try to post all my personal projects and record the progress.